-The reclamation and abandonment provision includes an estimate of the expected future costs associated with PPA decommissioning costs.
+The reclamation and abandonment provision includes an estimate of the expected future costs associated with decommissioning costs for the Sundance A unit.

 The discount rate used to value these liabilities is based upon the risk-free rate and adjusted for other risks associated with these liabilities.